How to get a visa for the United States

 What are the requirements to apply for a visa to the United States?

 Nor can you enter the country if you have an infectious disease or serious mental health issue.
-We must have a passport valid for at least 6 months from the start of your trip.
+You have to have a valid US passport.
+The US passport validity required is of at least 6 months from the start of your trip.
 The ESTA is valid for 2 years, or until your passport expires.
 Therefore, if your passport is less than 2 years away from expiring, the ESTA will be valid for less than 2 years.
 In addition to the passport, you must complete the application form and have a credit or debit card to pay the visa fees.

 If everything is correct, you will receive your approval by email within approximately 48/72 hours.